MENU: 5.6. FEAR & URBAN GRANDEUR

 AN OFFICIAL'S WIFE "TREMBLED EXTREMELY, FOR SHE HAD JUST HEARD, ON AN ORGAN, A POLKA THAT WAS AN INSURGENT'S SIGNAL"

-June's unprecedented working-class insurrection terrorizes the privileged.
-It explains the arrival of the exceptionally autocratic Second Empire (1851-1870), whose first act is to forbid unions and that transforms the city in a way that facilitates crushing another insurrection.
+June's unprecedented working-class insurrection terrorized the privileged.
+It explains the arrival of the exceptionally autocratic Second Empire (1851-1870), which forbade unions immediately and as soon as it could, transformed the city in a way that made crushing future insurrection easier.

-The changes get seriously underway in June 1853, after the Emperor replaces a timid administrator with the dynamic Baron Haussmann.
-He forces financing, plans great arteries and determines compensation for properties to demolish.
+The changes began in June 1853, when the Emperor replaced a timid administrator with the dynamic Baron Haussmann.
+He forced financing, planned arteries and determined compensation for properties to demolish.

 # # #